India Sweets and Spices: Reception

-India Sweets and Spices has a rating of 83% on Rotten Tomatoes, based on 23 reviews.
+India Sweets and Spices has a rating of 83% on Rotten Tomatoes based on 30 reviews, with an average rating of 6.7/10.
+The website's critics consensus reads, "Often offering both halves of its titular flavor profiles with equal aplomb, India Sweets and Spices is a slightly uneven but uniquely savory rom-com."
 Lisa Kennedy of The New York Times wrote that "Without sacrificing comedic buoyancy, Malik and her ensemble make palpable a community that is vibrant and claustrophobic".
 Kristen Page-Kirby of The Washington Post said that "But Malik has created a world that feels very real, ably communicating its occasionally frustrating and deceptively complex contours".
 Kimber Myers of Los Angeles Times wrote that "Warmth and intelligence — and a strong sense of both fun and feminism — make Malik’s film worth a watch, and rising star Ali is worth keeping an eye on as well".

 Roxana Hadadi of RogerEbert.com rated the film at two stars, noting that the movie followed a formula typical of "Movies about “ethnic” communities" while also stating that "Koirala and Gupta!
-"India Sweets and Spices" is worth watching for their work alone."
+'India Sweets and Spices' is worth watching for their work alone."
 Josh Kupecki of The Austin Chronicle gave the film the same rating and opined that "Positive ethnic portrayals are always refreshing, but unfortunately, homogenization rarely has any flavor".